Harry and Meghan: Royals wish Lilibet a happy first birthday

 Wishing a very happy birthday to Lilibet, turning one today! 🎈— The Duke and Duchess of Cambridge (@KensingtonRoyal) June 4, 2022

-They made their first appearance together at a royal engagement since 2020 on Friday - during a service at St Paul's Cathedral to give thanks to the Queen.
+Her parents made their first public appearance in the UK together since 2020 on Friday when they attended a service at St Paul's Cathedral to give thanks to the Queen.

 The couple stepped down as senior royals in early 2020 and moved to the US.